shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 probably make similar statements for (perhaps) days, (mostly likely) weeks, and (certainly) months after the variant is seen.(++)

-The concern is that the longer you give people to convert, the less **lift** there is, and you're essentially including people who are, at that point, converting at the same rate as the control group.
-This introduces noise into your experiment.
-Can we use an attributionw window to reduce the noise?
-Will the attribution window also reduce the signal?
+The potential concern is that the longer you give people to convert, the less **lift** there is, and you're essentially including people who are, at that point, converting at the same rate as the control group.
+Does this introduce noise into your experiment?
+And, if so, can we use an attributionw window to reduce the noise?
+Or will the attribution window also reduce the signal?

-A related question is: **Should I use an attribution window, and if so, how long?**
+Which introduces the next question: **Should I use an attribution window, and if so, what should I set the window to?**

 In other words, how much time should I allow for a conversion event to be attributed to the corresponding variation of the experiment?